-A custom adjustable folding wheelchair is lighter in weight than a standard wheelchair.
+An adjustable folding wheelchair is lighter in weight than a standard wheelchair.
 It also has more options available in terms of configuration than a standard wheelchair.
 This means that there are more choices available, including types of wheels, tires, casters, arm rests, wheel locks.
-(Future Clinical Corner articles will address configuration of a wheelchair – the choices made with respect to all options – and the impact this may have on a person’s ability to propel a manual wheelchair as efficiently as possible.)
+(Future Clinical Corner articles will address configuration of a wheelchair – the choices made with respect to all options – and the impact this may have on a person's ability to propel a manual wheelchair as efficiently as possible.)

-One of the key features that differentiates a custom adjustable folding wheelchair from a standard wheelchair is the ability to modify the placement of the rear wheel.
-In a custom folding wheelchair, the rear wheel can be adjusted both vertically and horizontally.
+One of the key features that differentiates an adjustable folding wheelchair from a standard wheelchair is the ability to modify the placement of the rear wheel.
+In a folding wheelchair, the rear wheel can be adjusted both vertically and horizontally.
 Adjustment of the rear wheel horizontally is required for centre of gravity adjustment.
-In addition, the degree of camber, or angle, of the rear wheel, and the lateral position of the rear wheel can be adjusted in a custom folding wheelchair.
+In addition, the degree of camber, or angle, of the rear wheel, and the lateral position of the rear wheel can be adjusted in a folding wheelchair.
 (Future articles of Clinical Corner will address centre of gravity adjustability, camber, and lateral position and why these are important considerations when prescribing manual wheelchairs for individuals.)

-The cross-brace on both a standard wheelchair and a custom folding wheelchair allow for easy folding and transportation of these wheelchairs, as the pictures below illustrate.
+The cross-brace on both a standard wheelchair and a folding wheelchair allow for easy folding and transportation of these wheelchairs, as the pictures below illustrate.

-A custom rigid wheelchair is lighter in weight than a custom folding wheelchair.
-As the above picture illustrates, a custom rigid wheelchair does not have a cross-brace, which helps to reduce the overall weight of this type of wheelchair.
-Some custom rigid wheelchair models can fold; however, the fold occurs at the back canes of the wheelchair, with the back folding down to the seat, creating a “box” shape to lift into/out of a vehicle after the easy removal of the rear wheels.
+A rigid wheelchair is lighter in weight than a folding wheelchair.
+As the above picture illustrates, a rigid wheelchair does not have a cross-brace, which helps to reduce the overall weight of this type of wheelchair.
+Some rigid wheelchair models can fold; however, the fold occurs at the back canes of the wheelchair, with the back folding down to the seat, creating a "box" shape to lift into/out of a vehicle after the easy removal of the rear wheels.

 In addition, rigidity in a wheelchair decreases flex in the frame of the chair.
 The ideal is that all of the energy of propulsion applied to the handrims on the rear wheel is translated into movement as any frame flex is lost movement.
 The more rigid the wheelchair, the easier it will be to propel it.
 In addition, the lighter the wheelchair, the easier it will be to propel it, assuming optimal set-up.

 Dynamic tilt, or tilt-in-space, wheelchairs have a mechanism by which the angle of the seat pan relative to the floor can be altered in varying degrees to allow for a change in weight distribution between the cushion and the back support, as the above picture demonstrates.
 Dynamic tilt wheelchairs tend to be prescribed for individuals who are unable to weight-shift independently.
 The tilt mechanism provides a means of weight shifting to reduce risk of skin breakdown.
-The numerous benefits of changing the angle of tilt have been outlined in a previous Clinical Corner article, which can be foundhere.
+The numerous benefits of changing the angle of tilt have been outlined in a previous Clinical Corner article, which can be found here.